daveberning/react-signup/README.md

 This project contains custom CSS with a persistent state without using a state management library.
 To test the form, start typing into the fields.
 There will be a notification that fades in with a message depending on the validation and if the passwords match.

-If you do not wish to download the source down to view it, you can interact the deployed version on [Netlify](https://musing-lamarr-f2ba8d.netlify.app/).
+If you do not wish to download the source code, you can interact with the deployed version on [Netlify](https://musing-lamarr-f2ba8d.netlify.app/).